-The Registrar is requested to include in the Schedule of Courses booklet a statement informing students that they may directly appeal to a professor for admission to an otherwise closed course.
-A professor accepting such an appeal must inform the Registrar in writing within three days.
+The Schedule of Courses shall include a statement informing students that they may directly appeal to a professor for admission to an otherwise closed course.

 Electives in the Undergraduate Curricula:

 All students in B.A. programs must have a minimum of eight free electives; students in B.S. programs must have a minimum of four free electives, except in the School of Nursing where two are required.
 These electives may be chosen in any area of study, presuming prerequisites are met, and cannot be determined or required by any Department or School.